Video Game Accessibility through Shared Control for People with Upper-Limb Impairments: Experimental Methodology

-The data were analyzed following the reflexive thematic analysis methodology~\cite{terry2017thematic}.
-Conducting thematic analysis on observational data (\textit{e.g.}, video recordings) is an established practice in human-computer interaction and accessibility research~\cite{lemke2020motivators,schaadhardt2021understanding,taeb2024axnav,manzoni2025mapio}.
-The analysis combined both deductive and inductive aspects.
-The deductive approach was applied to develop the first three themes.
+\revisionCHI{Data were analyzed following the reflexive thematic analysis methodology~\cite{terry2017thematic}.
+Conducting thematic analysis on observational data (\textit{e.g.}, video recordings) is an established practice in human-computer interaction and accessibility research~\cite{lemke2020motivators,schaadhardt2021understanding,taeb2024axnav,manzoni2025mapio}.} \revisionCHI{The analysis combined both deductive and inductive aspects.
+The deductive approach was applied to outline the first three themes.
 The first two themes -- \textit{Effectiveness of the Support Provided by \system{}} (Section~\ref{ssec:configuration}) and \textit{User Experience} (Section~\ref{ssec:ux}) -- were based on the responses to the questions posed in the final interview that we designed based on previous literature (Section~\ref{ssec:protocol}).
-Instead, the third theme -- \textit{Collaboration Confusion} (Section~\ref{ssec:confusion}) -- extends the prior literature on automation confusion~\cite{cimolino2023automation}, previously defined solely for partial automation, to the broader context of shared control.
-The inductive approach was instead used for the last two themes \textit{Gameplay Interventions} (Section~\ref{ssec:gameplay_interventions}) and \textit{Communication Between Players} (Section~\ref{ssec:communication}).
-For these themes, we started from the initial codes extracted from the collected data that were then coalesced into themes through subsequent discussions and refinements, as described in the following.
+Instead, the third theme -- \textit{Collaboration Confusion} (Section~\ref{ssec:confusion}) -- extends prior literature on automation confusion~\cite{cimolino2023automation}, previously defined solely for partial automation, to the broader context of shared control.
+The inductive approach was instead used for the last theme -- \textit{Gameplay Interventions} (Section~\ref{ssec:gameplay_interventions}): we started with the initial codes extracted from the collected data, which were then coalesced into themes through subsequent discussions and refinements.}

-The analysis of the data for each participant started with the coders independently reviewing the two gaming session videos, producing an initial set of codes.
-During this analysis, when relevant, coders slowed down the video, possibly also analyzing it frame by frame.
-Each code was associated with its timestamp to facilitate its subsequent retrieval for revision and discussion.
-Successively, the final interview transcripts were analyzed, refining and expanding the initial codes, as participants’ reflections provided additional insights into their gaming sessions.
+\revisionCHI{The analysis of each participant's data began with the coders independently reviewing the two gaming session videos, producing an initial set of codes.
+During this analysis, coders slowed down the video, analyzing it frame by frame when necessary.
+Each code was associated with its timestamp to facilitate revision and discussion.
+Successively, the final interview transcripts were analyzed, refining and expanding the initial codes .}